Kristina01111000/WordPressTheme/README.md

 		- current plan is to use learndash email section
 	-> peepso needs to be updated every week
 		-> need to buy new key every year probably
+	-> figure out how to do payment for classes and free for current patients

 To Do: